Ab initio informed electronic stopping models for light ion propagation in metals: Parameterization of the electron-ion interaction models

 The dashed vertical lines in Fig. \ref{FIG:3}a mark the average electron density sampled along each trajectory, while the shaded regions indicate the full span of densities encountered by the projectile during its propagation.
 The widths of these spans differ significantly between trajectories: the $\langle100\rangle$ center channeling path samples a very narrow interval of low density, whereas the off-center channeling ion in the same direction experiences a much broader portion of the electronic environment.
 It is important to emphasize that these results were obtained within the straight-line trajectory approximation \cite{ponomareva2024local}.

 Figure \ref{FIG:3}b shows that the constant friction parameters obtained from SRIM systematically overestimate the energy loss for the $\langle100\rangle$ center channeling trajectory, as SRIM provides an orientation-averaged stopping value and therefore cannot capture the reduced electronic dissipation characteristic of open crystallographic channels.
 In contrast, the density-dependent parameterizations obtained in this work reproduce the slope of the TDDFT energy loss curves across all periodic directions with good accuracy.
 The UTTM parameterizations perform consistently well across all four trajectories for both ions, while the $\beta(\bar{\rho})$-model parameterizations show slightly larger deviations for the trajectory passing through a vacancy.
 However, if we focus only on the actual vacancy region, where the increase is less steep, the local energy loss in the low-density region is well described by $\beta(\bar{\rho})$.
 Additionally, all fitted functions are constrained to reproduce the slope of the pseudo-random trajectory, mentioned in Sec.
-2.1; therefore, we can theoretically expect them to perform well across the entire electron density range.
+2.1.
+The coverage of the local environments represented by the trajectories used for the parameterizations is assessed in Appendix B.